 Salt-free systems work by lessening the surface tension on the water, turning calcium and magnesium into crystals that can’t attach to any surfaces.
 These are gaining in popularity because they offer several benefits:

-- No electricity required to run the system
+- There’s no electricity required to run the system

 - No wastewater created, thus less potential environmental impact